 Javier Bardem: ‘I have never lived a stage with more work’

-Javier Bardem assures that in more than three decades of his career he does not remember a time with so much work: in addition to starring in “El Buen Patrón” (film with a record of Goya nominations) and participating in “Dune”, the Spaniard premieres this Christmas “ Being the Ricardos ”.
+Javier Bardem assures that in more than three decades of his career he does not remember a time with so much work: in addition to starring in “El Buen Patron” (film with a record of Goya nominations) and participating in “Dune”, the Spanish opens this Christmas ” Being the Ricardos ”.

 “It is extraordinary considering that it is the year of the pandemic.
 And that is so because projects have coincided, but also because there is something that I am not going to reject in such a difficult time for so many people, which is work.
 On the contrary, I appreciate it and I venerate it, “says the actor in an interview with Efe from Los Angeles.

-In the final “sprint” before the intense Hollywood awards season (he is already a candidate for the Golden Globes), Bardem confesses that, although he has a lot to advertise, the thing he least enjoys about the film business is promotion.
+In the middle of the final “sprint” before the intense Hollywood awards season (he is already a candidate for the Golden Globes), Bardem confesses that, although he has a lot to publicize, the thing he least enjoys about the film business is promotion.

 “What I like is to interpret, not to sell fish,” he declares, “but you have to do it with all due respect for those who sell fish.”